 There are a few important topics that we have not discussed yet.
 How it impacts long and influences content strategy by positioning and targeting customer profiles is one such topic.

 3.2.
 The biggest and most common content strategy mistakes to avoid

 There are so many “me-too” contents that exist talking about content marketing in details.

-The purpose of the customer acquisition is to track and monitor the company’s effectiveness in attracting, engaging, converting, and retaining customers.
+The purpose of the customer acquisition is to want to track and monitor the company’s effectiveness in attracting, engaging, converting, and retaining customers.

-- Do we have any new perspective that can be advantageous to this conversation?
+- Do we have any new perspectives that may be advantageous to this conversation?

 - Is the quality of the content excellent?
 Is the sophisticated reader’s curiosity satisfied?

 There are also many places where you should not look for content; one of them is Google Search.
 Interviewing your prospects is always a valuable tactic that you can employ when you want new ideas for content.
 A lot of teams overlook the following content marketing strategies.

 Mistake#1 – Only the marketing team needs a content strategy